 This is the Online Writing Lab developed and maintained by the Purdue University Writing Center.
 It has helpful guides for all three major citation styles.

-The C. Elizabeth Boyd '33 Archives at Wilson College documents the history of the College from its founding in 1869 to the present by collecting materials created by students, faculty, administrative and departmental staff during the course of their time here.
+The C. Elizabeth Boyd '33 Archives at Wilson College documents the history of the College from the time of its founding in 1869 to the present by collecting materials created by students, faculty, administrative and departmental staff, and alumnae/i.
 It serves as the official repository for the College’s records, including those that pertain to academic programs and courses of instruction, academic departments and committees, and administrative offices.
-Further, the Archives collects a wide range of historical and biographical materials relating to alumnae and other individuals connected with the College.
-Finally, it holds historical artifacts and other research materials in support of the instructional programs of the College.
-The records in the Archives can provide researchers with answers to specific questions or help them to understand broad social and cultural issues.
+Furthermore, the Archives collects a wide range of historical and biographical materials relating to alumnae and other individuals connected with the College.
+It holds historical artifacts and other research materials in support of the instructional programs of the College.
+The records in the Archives both provides researchers with answers to specific questions and helps them understand broader social and cultural issues.

-The C. Elizabeth Boyd ’33 Archives is open to all individuals with an interest in understanding the varied and changing aspects of Wilson history.
-Individuals and groups are welcome to use the materials held in its collection.
-Some records in the College Archives have restrictions placed on them for various reasons that include privacy, state and federal regulations, and issues of condition and fragility.
+The C. Elizabeth Boyd ’33 Archives is open to all individuals with an interest in learning more about the varied and changing aspects of Wilson history.
+Individuals and groups are welcome to use the Archives' materials.
+Some collections have usage restrictions based upon issues of confidentiality and state and federal regulations, as well as issues related to physical condition and fragility.
 These restrictions are noted in the various access tools available to researchers.

 The Hankey Center, Wilson College, 1015 Philadelphia Avenue, Chambersburg, PA 17201